 Fourpence, Ha'penny, Farthing #2 or The Jockey #2 is an English Country Dance.
-It was published by Playford (John Young) in 1721 in The Dancing Master, Vol. the first, 17th ed..
-It was interpreted by Charles Bolton in 2000.
-It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+It was published by Playford (John Young) (website) in 1721 in The Dancing Master, Vol. the first, 17th ed..
+It was interpreted by Charles Bolton (website) in 2000 and published in Retreads Vol.8.
+Originally a Triple Minor this version is a proper Duple Minor dance.
+The minor set lasts 32 bars.

 Originally a triple minor.